 The most notorious form of tokenisation is non-fungible tokens (NFTs).
 Common examples of these were digital works of art that people traded the ownership for.
 Prices for these soared, with the highest value transaction believed to be for one title The Merge, which went for over $90m.
 However, the market has since crashed, with a report from dappGambl claiming over 95% of NFTs are worthless.
 The NFT market soured many to the notion of tokenisation.
 Kidbrooke’s Davéus said, “NFTs gave this use case negative PR in a way.”

 Some NFTs have also hit trouble with regulators recently, with some enforcement action against them.
-The US Securities and Exchange Commission (SEC) recently charged Stoner Cats 2 conducting an unregistered offering of crypto asset securities in the form of NFTs and charged Impact Theory for a similar incident.
+The US Securities and Exchange Commission (SEC) recently charged Stoner Cats 2 conducting an unregistered offering of digital asset securities in the form of NFTs and charged Impact Theory for a similar incident.

 Wood said, “It’s crucial to distinguish between the hype around NFTs and the broader concept of asset tokenisation.
 NFTs have indeed introduced a broader audience to the idea of digital ownership and the unique value proposition of blockchain technology.
 This exposure has, in a way, laid a foundational understanding and acceptance that’s beneficial for the wider adoption of asset tokenisation.
 However, the challenge lies in moving beyond the often-speculative nature of NFTs to a more stable and structured application of tokenisation in sectors like real estate and other traditionally illiquid assets.”